sebanc/linuxloops/Readme/Live-image.md

 If Secure Boot is enabled, you should see the blue shim screen, select "Enroll key from disk" -> EFI -> Debian.der, confirm and reboot your computer.

+Once the live image has booted, set your keyboard layout (Preferences -> Keyboard -> Layout), connect to WiFi if needed and click on the "Linuxloops installer" icon on the desktop.

 ## With Windows

-Install 7zip and extract the linuxloops live 7z file.
+Install 7zip, download the linuxloops live 7z archive in the release section of this Github repository and extract the linuxloops live 7z archive.

 Write the resulting image file to your USB flashdrive using Rufus, Etcher or a similar tool.

 Reboot your computer and select the USB flashdrive from the UEFI boot menu.

 If Secure Boot is enabled, you should see the blue shim screen, select "Enroll key from disk" -> EFI -> Debian.der, confirm and reboot your computer.

+Once the live image has booted, set your keyboard layout (Preferences -> Keyboard -> Layout), connect to WiFi if needed and click on the "Linuxloops installer" icon on the desktop.

 <!-- Reference Links -->